keithbsmiley-other/emilysite/_posts/2021-1-4-contentment-goals-resolutions.md

 That doesn't mean that I don't acknowledge I’d feel better physically and mentally if I ate a spinach omelette tomorrow for breakfast rather than chocolate chip pancakes.[^11]

 Contentment doesn't neglect you of free will or the desire to better yourself.
 It frees you hating yourself because you made a choice that may, or may not, have been right, or wrong.

 So, yeah, contentment and goals go hand in hand.
 In fact, they work in perfect harmony with one another.

 Contentment, remember, is accepting things as they are.
 It’s about letting go of things we no longer have control of.
-I no longer have control of my eating decisions last night.
-I do have control of my decisions today.
+I no longer have control of what I ate last night, and the decisions I made to get myself there.
+I do have control of my decisions today, though.

 > For me, that’s an extremely powerful thing to realize.

 Contentment may not speak to you today, or anytime in the near future.
 But if you do decide to make a goal this New Year, or a resolution, set yourself up for success.
 Support your long-term goals with smaller, more attainable goals.
 And if you screw up, **it’s okay**.
 Try again tomorrow.

 Whatever your goals are, know this: None of this is easy.
 I’m not saying it will be, and I’m certainly not offering a quick fix.
+I'm just offering the tools to help all of us along the way.

-Tools cannot fix that which is broken without the hands to guide them.[^12]
+Tools cannot fix that which is broken without hands to guide them.[^12]